Choose your hiking stove

 The choice of a stove for a trek is an important point.
 Depending on the destination, the gas, alcohol or wood stove will be preferred.
 If the gas stove is the most common among hikers, for some destinations, it is not the most appropriate.
 The type of gas cartridge available in the country of destination, the risk of fire, the regulations, the weather… are all parameters to be taken into account when choosing your gas stove.

-There are 4 types of stove, the gas stove, the alcohol stove (liquid or solid), the wood stove and the gas stove.
-While the gas stove is suitable for cyclists, it is much less suitable for hikers.
+There are 4 types of stove, gas , alcohol (liquid or solid), wood and fuel.
+While the fuel stove is suitable for cyclists, it is much less suitable for hikers.
 Apart from a few exceptions of destinations, it is even, not at all suitable for trekking.
 For the solid alcohol stove, it is not very powerful, it is mainly a backup stove.
 There is no mention of these two types of stoves in this comparison..

 Gas stove

-The gas stove (with screw valve, international system) is the most reliable, the most powerful and the easiest to use.
-It is the most popular stove among hikers.
-However, finding gas cartridges can sometimes be tricky in some countries, if not impossible.
-In this case, it is preferable to opt for another stove..
+Gas stoves using screw-valve gas cartridges (standard EN417, international system) are the most reliable, the most powerful and the easiest to use.
+It is the most popular stove with hikers.
+However, finding gas cartridges can sometimes be tricky or impossible in some countries.
+In that case, it’s best to opt for another stove.

 Réchaud à gaz